-But it’s never easy for a beginner to draw the attention of the media when there is so much noise and success everywhere else.
-Also, Tim recently stated in one of his blog posts that the New York Times are unlikely to write about the same company twice.
+It’s never easy for a beginner to draw the attention of the media when there is so much noise and success everywhere else.
+Moreover, Tim recently stated in one of his blog posts that the New York Times is unlikely to write about the same company twice.

-1. Preparation of Strategy for Press
+1. Preparation of strategy for press

-In Tim’s experience, you must do your homework before opting for the attention of the press.
+In Tim’s experience, you must do your homework before vying for the attention of the press.
 However, luck has nothing to do with the press coverage and depends on your strategy.

 Tim prompted the media to talk about him without spending a hefty amount of money.
-In fact, he spent a lot of time preparing the right email pitch and introductory cold email in order to get the attention of the press.
+In fact, he spent a lot of time preparing the right email pitch and introductory cold email in order to capture media attention.
 Here are some more specifics:

 you, if you are sailing in the same boat as others?
-You have to prove to the press that you can provide them a different angle of a certain trending story.
+You have to prove to the press that you can provide them with a different angle for a certain trending story.
 Tim calls it “creating a little controversy”.

-2. Importance of Research in the Press Campaign
+2. Importance of research in the press campaign

 First impressions are imperative and last much longer than any other.
 Tim suggests preparing handwritten notes about the topic you’re going to discuss in the interview.
 In one of his blog posts, Tim even shares rough notes about his topic of discussion and deems it an embarrassment to have less than expert knowledge about your field in such a meeting.

-▪ What’s my controversial agenda today?
+1) What’s my controversial agenda today?

-▪ Why it’s the right time to do this?
+2) Why it’s the right time to do this?

-▪ What are your observations about the crux of the subject?
+3) What are your observations about the crux of the subject?

-▪ What are my unique selling propositions to the press?
+4) What are my unique selling propositions to the press?

 3. Hitting the Right Pitch to the Media